 - Other SMS information, such as goals, objectives, etc.

 Usually, safety reports in aviation SMS programs will revolve around safety performance.
-They key take away with creating safety reports in SMS programs is: VISUAL is effective and pretty.
+The key takeaway with creating safety reports in SMS programs is: VISUAL is effective and pretty.

 What Are Safety Reports Used For?

 Depending on the audience the report is designed for, the report is a “brutally honest” look at safety performance, or it may take a more positive spin.
 You don’t want, for example, to create a brutally honest safety report for customers.